andrewHeZhaodong/PhD-Finance-Machine-learning/Install_pycharm_anaconda_windows.md

 4. Finally, it is important to note that PyCharm is an IDE written in Java.
 This means that Java 8 is required to run IntelliJ IDEA starting from version 2016 on all the supported platforms.
 Luckily, PyCharm comes bundled with a JRE on Windows and Mac.
 If you don’t have Java 8, please see this link to download Java 8.
 Please let me know if you run into Java issues.

-## Part 4: Upgrade packages in pycharm
+## Part 4: Upgrade packages from pycharm
+  Two methods are applied to update python packages.
+One is directly from anaconda prompt or anaconda navigator.
+The other is from Pycharm.

+  If you updating packages from anaconda, you need to:

     1. Open Project Interpreter page

     2. Use Conda Package Manager toggle appears in the packages area toolbar

     3. In the list of the packages, select the package to be upgraded.

     4. Click Upgrade ( on the right hand).
 Note that clicking Apply doesn't lead to package upgrading.
 This button only utilizes all performed package changes.

-5.You can upgrade several packages at once.
+    5. You can upgrade several packages at once.
 Hold Cmd (macOS) or Ctrl on (Unix or Windows), left-click to select several items in the list of packages, and then click Upgrade.